Germany is quite a big and diverse country, and when it comes to where in Germany you should choose to live, there are plenty of options.

 Meersburg stands out as a key retirement destination, even among Germany’s impressive offerings.

-Final thoughts on living in Germany
+Final thoughts on the best places to live in Germany

 Germany has bustling networks of expats in its major cities, whether they have moved there for work or retirement.
 If you’re keen to live in Germany around others in a similar situation to you, these would be your best bet for top destinations.